mongodb-labs/mongo-mockup-db/docs/tutorial.rst

 A call to `~MockupDB.receives` now blocks waiting for some request that does *not* match "ismaster".

+(Notice that `~Request.replies` returns True.
+This makes more advanced uses of `~MockupDB.autoresponds` easier, see the reference document.)

 Reply To Legacy Writes
 ----------------------